rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    "X" in the diagram below marks where is conflict is designed to occur.

-   The script contains these steps:

-0. Begin much like with git merge: check out the <strong>destination</strong> branch
+0. Run the script again.
+But this time, press Enter for the script to begin merge much like with standard git merge by checking out the <strong>destination</strong> branch:

    <pre><strong>git checkout master
    </strong></pre>